 Thomas Jefferson championed vegetable cuisine, plant experimentation, and sustainable agriculture.
-The 10th Annual Heritage Harvest Festival, hosted by the Thomas Jefferson Foundation in partnership with Southern Exposure Seed Exchange, and Seed Savers Exchange celebrates Jefferson’s legacy in a fun, affordable, family-oriented, educational event promoting gardening, sustainability, local food, and the preservation of heritage plants.
+The 11th Annual Heritage Harvest Festival, hosted by the Thomas Jefferson Foundation in partnership with Southern Exposure Seed Exchange, and Seed Savers Exchange celebrates Jefferson’s legacy in a fun, affordable, family-oriented, educational event promoting gardening, sustainability, local food, and the preservation of heritage plants.

 At the heart of the Heritage Harvest Festival are educational programs on seed-saving, botanical medicine, heirloom varieties, sustainable agriculture, organic gardening, edible landscaping, regional cookery, and other aspects of sustainable living.
 Interpretive tours of the restored Monticello garden, plus specialty tours on natural history and native plants, will take place every hour.
 Monticello’s restored kitchen will come alive with cooking programs highlighting the little mountain’s cross-cultural legacy.

 Seed Savers Exchange is a nonprofit located in northeast Iowa that has been dedicated to growing, saving, and sharing heirlooms seeds since 1975.
 In addition to stewarding the largest non-governmental heirloom seed collection in the nation, Seed Savers Exchange shares and facilitates a nationwide seed swap called The Exchange between 13,000 members.
-Visit us online at seedsavers.org for more information.